-We are in the midst of a financial crisis, there is great uncertainty surrounding the immediate future of the euro and the bright growth prospects of developing countries such as China and India are dimming.

-At a moment when the world's attention is focused on the next quarter, year or at most a couple of years, it might be worthwhile to step away from the present quagmire and look at the longer growth trends and how economic development in the 21st century will differ from that of the 20th.
+We are in the midst of a financial crisis, there is great uncertainty surrounding the immediate future of the euro, and the bright growth prospects of developing countries such as China and India are dimming.
+At a moment where the world's attention is focused on the next quarter, year or at most a couple of years, it might be worthwhile to step away from the present quagmire and look at the longer growth trends and how economic development in the 21st century will differ from that of the 20th.
 This is exactly what Robert Gordon, professor of economics at Northwestern University has done in a recent provocative and much discussed paper (Gordon, 2012).
-The central thesis of the paper is best illustrated with a figure of his, which plots growth in real GDP per capita for the leading economy in the world, which was the UK from 1300-1906 and afterward the U.S.1 The figure is reproduced below.
-The graph reproduces the centuries of dismal growth before 1700 when Britain - and all other countries in the world - experienced little trend growth in output per capita.
+The central thesis of the paper is best illustrated with a figure of his, which plots growth in Real GDP per capita for the leading economy in the world, from 1300-1906 the UK and from then on the U.S.1 The figure is reproduced below:

+The graph reproduces the centuries of dismal growth before 1700 where Britain - and all other countries in the world - experienced little trend growth in output per capita.
 Gordon's central thesis is that three important Industrial Revolutions have taken place, but that they did not have equal importance for economic output.
-The first, was the introduction of the steam engine and the cotton gin, introduced in the UK between 1750 and 1830.
-This initially ignited a second growth trend between 1870-1900, ushering in the invention of the combustible engine, running water, sanitation and electricity.
-These innovations would dramatically transform the lives of average Americans over the next few decades.
-Finally, the third industrial revolution took place with the introduction of computers and electronics reaching a peak with the birth of the internet in the 1990s.
+The first, was the introduction of the steam engine and the cotton gin introduced in the UK 1750-1830, which initially ignited trend growth, the second in the 1870-1900 saw the invention of the combustible engine, running water, sanitation, and electricity that over the coming decades would dramatically transform the lives of the average American, and finally, the third industrial revolution with the introduction of computers and electronics symbolized by the birth of the web in the 1990s.